raspberrypilearning/cd-my-favourite-celebrity/en/step_3.md

 ## Styling your webpage

-The code that describes how a website looks is called CSS.
+The language that describes how a website looks is called **CSS**.
+This stands for 'cascading style sheets'.

 --- task ---

-Look at the top of the code panel on Trinket.
-Click on the file called `stylesheet.css`.
+Look at the top of the code panel in the trinket.
+Click on the tab that says `stylesheet.css`.

-Change the value `White` to `LightYellow` and see what happens to your page.
+Change the value `White` to `LightYellow`, and see what happens to your web page.

 ```css
 body{